Codimension-one foliations on adjoint varieties: Foliations on algebraic varieties

-Some classical irreducible components of the space of codimension one foliations include logarithmic foliations, linear pull-backs, and those associated with affine Lie algebras.
+Some classical irreducible components of the space of codimension-one foliations include logarithmic foliations, linear pullbacks, and those associated to actions of the $2$-dimensional affine Lie algebra, or more generally, foliations tangent to algebraic actions (see \cite[Sections 4 and 5]{CLP:deg3}).
 In what follows, we briefly describe each of these components.